-The MSDE conducted a revew of each of the local school systems (LSSs) identified with a significant discrepancy in the rates of suspension policies, procedures related to the discipline of students with disabilities, development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards.
-Staff from the MSDE and LSS staff utilized the discipline review document to conduct a review of policies, prodedures and practices and to ensure compliance with federal and State regulations.
+The MSDE, DSE/EIS staff conducted a review of each of the local school system (LSS) identified with a significant discrepancy in the rates of suspension policies, procedures related to the discipline of students with disabilities, development, and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards.
+Staff from the MSDE and LSS staff utilized the discipline review document to conduct a review of policies, procedures, and practices and to ensure compliance with federal and State regulations.
 Additionally, the MSDE staff conducted an on-site visit to review individual student records and disciplinary data to ensure practices were implemented consistently with regulatory requirements.
-The MSDE staff also conducted a subsequent review of a random selection of student records from another data period to ensure that the implementation of policies and procedures, and practices were cocnsistent with Federal and State regulatory requirements, as required by 34 CFR §300.170(b).
-The MSDE did not identify noncompliance through this review.
+The MSDE staff also conducted a subsequent review of a random selection of student records from another data period to ensure that the implementation of policies and procedures, and practices were consistent with Federal and State regulatory requirements, as required by 34 CFR §300.170(b).
+The MSDE, DSE/EIS staff did not identify noncompliance with